infretis/infentory/water_dissociation/lammps/README.md

 but replace 72 with the number you found.

 Now, visualize `traj.pdb` in Avogadro.
 Do you see anything interesting?

+Feel free to visualize any other interesting paths, for example really long paths.

 ### Optional: Dissociation rate and waiting time